virgs/jsonPlaceholderReplacer/README.md

 // }
 ```

-And, of course, it handles, array substitution as well:
+And, of course, it handles array substitution as well:
 ```
 placeHolderReplacer.addVariableMap({
     key: 987,